 Since “Baby BuyBot” was processing real orders from real customers, we had to cover all the bases in case of order failure.
 The team created a plan to spot orders that didn’t process as expected.
 With some manual work, we handled these orders on behalf of our client, ensuring those orders didn’t fall through the cracks.

-The result: Corevist BuyBot extension (available in New Corevist Commerce)
+The result: Corevist BuyBot extension (available in the new Corevist Platform)

-We’re proud to announce that Corevist BuyBot is now available as an extension in New Corevist Commerce.
+We’re proud to announce that Corevist BuyBot is now available as an extension in the new Corevist Platform.

-This is a huge achievement for our team, and we’re thrilled to offer it to clients using New Corevist Commerce.
+This is a huge achievement for our team, and we’re thrilled to make it available.

 As intended, Corevist BuyBot reads PDF orders attached to emails and checks the order against your SAP business rules through your Corevist infrastructure.
 If the order is well-formed (i.e. doesn’t contain errors), BuyBot posts it to SAP automatically.